AleGutiMendo/rimac-technical-challenge/README.md

 # Rimac Technical Challenge

-Serverless microservices architecture with Clean Architecture principles using AWS Lambda, Serverless Framework v4 and optimized TypeScript bundles.
+Serverless microservices architecture with Clean Architecture principles using AWS Lambda, Serverless Framework v3 and optimized TypeScript bundles.

 ## Architecture

 This project follows a **serverless microservices architecture** where **each use case is an independent AWS Lambda function**.
 The project has been optimized for minimal bundle sizes using:

-- **Individual packaging**: Each function is packaged separately (~25KB each)
+- **Individual packaging**: Each function is packaged separately (~10-17KB each)
 - **Lambda Layers**: Shared dependencies in optimized layers
-- **ESBuild**: Native bundling for fast, efficient builds
+- **ESBuild**: Plugin-based bundling for fast, efficient builds
 - **TypeScript**: Full type safety with proper Serverless Framework integration
+- **TypeScript-Only Configuration**: All configuration files must be in TypeScript (.ts) format

 ### Benefits:

-- **Ultra-light functions**: 25KB per function vs 600MB+ in previous versions
+- **Ultra-light functions**: 10-17KB per function vs 600MB+ in previous versions
 - **Cost Optimization**: Pay only for actual function size and execution
 - **Fast Cold Starts**: Minimal bundle size reduces initialization time
 - **Scalability**: Each function scales independently